huntdatacenter/docs/docs/do-science/guides/access-guides/new-computer.md

 If you don't remember your passphrase, you may request a reset

 ::: tip
-If you order SSH passphrase reset, mobaXterm and SSH configuration files will be included.
+If you order SSH passphrase reset, MobaXterm and SSH configuration files will be included.

 :::